I’ve never believed people are born productive or organized. Being organized and productive is a choice.

 The Bottom Line

-Comparmentalization saves you stress.
+Compartmentalization saves you stress.
 It is a skill that gives you time to deal with issues and work to the exclusion of all other distractions.

 This means you get more work done in less time and this allows you to spend more time with the people you want to spend more time with, doing the things you want to spend more time doing.

-More Articles to Boost Productivity
+More to Boost Your Productivity